We, Indians are in celebration mode since Independence Day. All the major festivals are following one after the other.

-The precondition for Moksha is shedding of all Karmas.
+The precondition for Moksha is the shedding of all Karmas.

-Unless we forgive others and seek their forgiveness, we die with this grudges.
+Unless we forgive others and seek their forgiveness, we die with these grudges.
 Unless the Soul is pure it can’t achieve Moksha.
-A Soul with grudges and complains is not pure.
+A Soul with grudges and complaints is not pure.

 Unforgiveness is an impediment in our road to Moksha.

 Handpicked related post: Do You Know Practicing Jainism Can Boost Health & Peace?

 “…..We should be careful of each other, we should be kind, while there is still time.”
 Philip Larkin